-A MUST-READ BEFORE VISITING THE HOLY LAND!!
-Learn how to share your experiences on social media and transform your smartphone photographs into biblical messages emerging from what you see.
+A MUST-READ BEFORE VISITING THE HOLY LANDIt teaches how to transform your smartphone photographs into biblical messages emerging from what you see and share your experiences through social media.
 It's all in the book THROUGH A BIBLE LENS.
 Click on book cover in right column to see inside the book and buy it on Amazon.

 Monday, April 9, 2018